- Annual FERPA Notice*

 How should I handle a media request?

-If you are contacted by or are working with the news media, you should seek the assistance of the Office of Public Relations and Marketing at firstname.lastname@example.org or 330.325.6618.
+If you are contacted by or are working with the news media, you should seek the assistance of the Office of Marketing and Communications at firstname.lastname@example.org or 330.325.6618.

 How should I handle student information requests for research studies and surveys?